Hong Kong activist Agnes Chow released on pro-democracy protest anniversary - RFI

 Riot police used tear gas and rubber bullets to disperse the huge crowds.

-Footage of the clashes deepened public anger, and fuelled what became an increasingly violent movement calling for full democracy that raged for seven straight months.
+Footage of the clashes deepened public anger, fuelling what became an increasingly violent movement calling for full democracy that raged for seven straight months.

 Huge crowds rallied week after week in the most serious challenge to China's rule since Hong Kong's 1997 handover.